benfogler/stock-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Year?
-There was a significant market drop in 2018, and not a signifant amount of fluctuation in total daily volume in most stocks between the 2 years.
+There was a significant market drop in 2018, and not a significant amount of fluctuation in total daily volume in most stocks between the 2 years.

 - What can you conclude about the Outcomes based on Ticker?
 RUN and ENPH faired the best out of all stocks during the downturn in 2018.